Perkedel/After-Church/Documents/Misc/lfm-changelog-2024.06.md

 - did I do the WeekJSON?!
 - Engaged this new operational procedure according to the Last Funkin Moments contract.
 - etc.
+- Shang Tsung has infiltrated, influenced, & contaminated Pinball Agung!
+This can't be good.
+He convinced the CEO, Iobal to add remove ad IAP but it's subcription. here, apply `FUST` for limited time & use!
+If you pay multiple times without it, **then your soul belongs to Shang Tsung everyday!!!** Sorry, This is the only thing I can do, there's nothing we can do.
+[If only I wasn't born poor & instead with everlasting inheritable revenues](https://ko-fi.com/joelwindows7).

 ## Info